NiteshAssigment/GS301202_Nitesh_Bisht/README.md

 # GSynergy Data Viewer TypeScript React Challenge
 This project is a Progressive Web App (PWA) built using React, TypeScript, Redux, and AG-Grid.
 The app provides functionality for manipulating and analyzing data, including adding dimension members, entering measure data, performing calculations, applying conditional formatting, and visualizing data in charts (upcoming feature).
-The project includes features like sorting, filtering, authentication, and data import/export.
+The project includes features like sorting, filtering, authentication.

 ## Prerequisites
 Make sure you have the following installed on your system: